Narthur/ohc-handbook/Course Catalog.md

 aid in evangelism.

 ### [RELT 255] Church Leadership and Management (3)
-Practical everyday tools and skills taught for the church pastor.
+Practical everyday tools and skills taught for the church leader.
-Pointers on fiscal management, ethic, organization of duties and delegations, use of volunteers, leadership in committees and church-related boards, public relations and advertising, and developing and using lay leaders for long-term continuity of mission stability included.
+Included are pointers on fiscal management, ethics, organization of duties and delegations, use of volunteers, leadership in committees and church-related boards, public relations and advertising, and developing and using lay leaders for long-term continuity of mission stability.

 ### [RELT 270] Adventist Heritage and Mission (3)
 This course investigates the Seventh-day Adventist church history